Life? or Theatre?

 Two months into summer vacation I had failed to get past the first fifteen pages of Great Expectations.
 What Lee and Randy failed to realize was that I only pretended I was smart, as a strategy to deflect attention from my chronic inability to make friends with nice people.
 My grade-school achievement was a cheat-sheet way of reading library synopses and the last sentence of each chapter in a novel to cough up an A+ book report.
 It wasn’t so much that I didn’t read, but I had a strange attitude toward the nature of study.
 I never liked to do the schoolwork I was assigned, because so far life had taught me that doing the assignment (or praying the prayer) didn’t get you any closer to what you wanted.

-Though I had failed to get past the first fifteen pages of Great Expectations, I read every ancillary piece contained in the bulky paperback on extended loan from the public library.
-In “Dickens and the Industrial Revolution,” for instance, I learned that when the writer was a boy, he and his entire family were sent to debtor’s prison because of his father’s “improvidence”—just like Pop said would happen to us if my mother spilled the beans to the Company shrink.
+Though I had failed to get past fifteen pages of Dickens I read every ancillary piece contained in the bulky paperback on extended library loan.
+In “Dickens and the Industrial Revolution,” for instance, I learned that when the writer was a boy, his entire family was sent to debtor’s prison because of his father’s “improvidence”—just like Pop said would happen to us if my mother spilled the beans to the company shrink.
 This seemed to me like a relevant historical continuum, because I’d recently learned from PBS that when a pharaoh of ancient Egypt died, the rest of his family were often knocked off to mummify alongside him—wife, kids, domestic pets, and even a few crocodiles.
-Although I lived in an age when the government was not going to mummify or haul off to jail whole families and their pets for the sins (or expiration) of the father, a similar though unwritten law seemed applicable to a family such as ours living in a Company town at that particular time.
+Although I lived in an age when the government was not going to mummify or haul off to jail whole families and their pets for the sins or expiration of the father, a similar though unwritten law seemed applicable to a family like us living in a company town at that time.
 After all, why would my mother not tell the truth about the way my father behaved if she didn’t believe that we all were in some way at fault?

 Like a boom of thunder, Lee’s hand slapped the windshield to get my attention.
 “Isn’t that one of your friends?” she mouthed at me.
 I was startled to find myself behind the greasy steering wheel of Pop’s car.
 Wasn’t that one of my friends?
 One of my two and only former bogus friends?